top of page

 David Kent talks to us about his personal and family journey from Warsaw during World War 2 to RAF Cosford.
 Picking up on the Staffordshire Notable, RJ Mitchell article further on (page 12) in this newsletter, Spitfires will feature prominently!

-Wednesday 15th April 2026, 7.30pm The Art of the Ice Cream
+Wednesday 18th November 2026, 7.30pm " The Art of the Christmas Card"

 © 2023 by Nature Org.
 Proudly created with Wix.com